underscoremof/videosynth/README.md

 # videosynth
-A little Videosynthesizer based on opencv and numpy - WIP
+A little interactive Videosynthesizer based on opencv and numpy - WIP